 We are to offer our body to God as a whole burnt offering.

-I beseech you therefore, brothers, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
+I beseech you therefore, brothers, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 (Romans 12:1).

 Testing Our Works